 Growing your audience means you’ll have more chances to gain loyal users and to do this, you need to make sure your content is constantly getting in front of new people.
 So, whether it’s through guest posts or social activity, finding new opportunities will only help your business.

-However, this doesn’t mean that you should host all your content off-site, as you’d just giving your valuable content away for free.
+However, this doesn’t mean that you should host all your content off-site, as you’d just be giving your valuable content away for free.
 You want your audiences to read the content on your website, where they can learn more about what you do and start their conversion journey.

 For example, sharing your content on LinkedIn can be a great way to build your audience.
 However, constantly publishing your articles on that platform doesn’t give readers much of a reason to continue through to your site.